nvarsh/goodside-react-native-interview/README.md

 # Goodside React Native Interview

+## To run the app

+Try `yarn ios` or `npm run ios` first, if that doesn't work, run `npm start`, and then build & run the app through Xcode.

-Welcome to the Goodside React Native Interview!
+## Welcome to the Goodside React Native Interview!

 Duration: 1-2 hours max